precog/platform/mongo/README.md

-Once Precog has been launched, it will start a web server that exposes the REST API as well as labcoat.
+Once Precog has been launched, it will start a web server that exposes the Analytics REST API as well as labcoat.

 Step 4: Try the API
 -------------------

-Once Precog is running, you have full access to the Precog REST API.
-You can find a large number of open source client libraries available on Github, and the Precog developers site contains a bunch of documentation and tutorials for interacting with the API.
+Once Precog is running, you have full access to the Precog Analytics REST API.
+However, you will need to load data into MongoDB using MongoDB's API.
+That is, you cannot use the Precog Ingest API to load data into MongoDB because Precog for MongoDB does not bundle the auth, accounts or ingest services.
+To obtain access to the rest of the Precog REST API you will need to sign-up for an account and use the cloud-based service.
+You can find a large number of open source client libraries available on Github, and the Precog developers site contains documentation and tutorials for interacting with the API.

 Step 5: Try Labcoat